educational-resources-and-services/bibletags-widget/widgetAPI.md

 ```

 - **Not yet implemented**
+- If provided, `maxResults` must be an integer between 1-500.
+Default: 100
 - When provided, the `callback` is called instead of an inline search being presented.
 - `wordNums` is an array of word number sets, each of which corresponds to an original language hit.